Body Lift Financing

 The best ways to finance an arm lift are:

-- 401(k) Loan: If you’ve been diligently maxing your 401(k) for some time, you may be able to use a 401(k) to pay for all or a part of your treatment.
-Not all 401(k) plans allow this, but those that do allow you to borrow a maximum of $50,000 or 50% of your account balance, whichever is higher.
-Make sure you do your research about what this involves for your plan so you can decide if it’s the right move for you.
-These don’t require a credit check or interest, but there can be penalties and taxes if you fail to repay on time.
+- 401(k) loan: If you've been diligently maxing your 401(k) for some time, you may be able to use a 401(k) to pay for all or a part of your treatment.
+Not all 401(k) plans allow this, but those that do allow you to borrow a maximum of \$50,000 or 50% of your account balance, whichever is higher.
+Make sure you do your research about what this involves for your plan so you can decide if it's the right move for you.
+These loans don't require a credit check or interest, but there can be penalties and taxes if you fail to repay on time.

-- In-House Financing: Most surgeons offer in-house financing, usually in the form of a personal loan through a partner lender.
+- In-house financing: Most surgeons offer in-house financing, usually in the form of a personal loan through a partner lender.
 These loans are usually set up as a payment plan and the money is paid directly to the surgeon.
-Make sure you do your research and compare what they’re offering compared to what you could get through an external lender to ensure you’re getting the best deal.
+Make sure you do your research and compare what they're offering compared to what you could get through an external lender to ensure you're getting the best deal.

 What credit score do you need to obtain body lift financing?